rotdrop/nextcloud-roundcube/README.md

 Please note that the password-setting "%p" will not work if 2FA is enabled.
 If this app detects that this is the case, it will try to generate a suitable app-token automatically and register it with the RoundCube CardDAV plugin -- which may work or not.
 In order to have auto-configuration working it is vital to NOT include "username" and "password" into the "fixed" array.
-The simple choice of "%l" for the username and "%p" for the password will only work without 2Fa and if the local part of the email address is the same as the cloud user-id.

 ### Personal Settings